openlawteam/docs/docs/openlaw-object/README.md

 ### showInForm

-Check if variable is shown in the input form in draft mode.
+Check if variable is shown in the input form in draft mode (e.g., [input variables](/markup-language/#variables) like Text, Number, Date, Address, etc.).
+Some specialized types like Template (as used in connection with a [deal](/markup-language/#deals)) and EthereumCall (as used in connection with embedding [smart contract](/markup-language/#smart-contracts) calls in a template) are not intended to generate a form field in an agreement for a user to provide an input.

 ```scala
 showInForm(